 The trip will take around 1-1.5 hours by train and bus.
 Take the train from Songshan Station (in Taipei) to Ruifang Station.
 From there you can take a bus straight to Jiufen.
-Expect to spend around 100 NT$ ($3.33 USD) for your round-trip ticket.
-There are also tourist buses with organized day trips; these usually cost around 475 NT$ ($16 USD).
+Expect to spend around 130-200 TWD for your round-trip ticket.
+There are also tourist buses with organized day trips but these can cost upwards of 1,000 TWD.

 8. See the Temples